containers/podman.io_old/getting-started/network.md

 **Note**: This is set to false by default for security.

-## Rootfull Networking
+## Rootful Networking

-This section describes how networking can be used in rootfull containers.
+This section describes how networking can be used in rootful containers.

 Podman provides a bridged network by default.
 ```console